Des is a mensch. He’s a gentleman and he has good intentions.

 Een is genoeg, Twee is te veel and Drie is te min – “One martini is all right.
 Two are too many, and Three are not enough” – James Thurber

-We had a few gatherings in the long, wide and high Gailian lounge / dining room / bar with the smooth parquet floor – for a while shenanigan-central for the Harrismith Jet Set.
-While the cats were away the lightly inebriated mice came out to play.
+We had a few gatherings in the long, wide and high Gailian lounge / dining room / bar with the smooth parquet floor.
+For a while this lounge was shenanigan-central for the Harrismith Jet Set.
+While the Stella cats were away the lightly inebriated mice came out to play.

-Luckily Hec & Stell Fyvie would regularly gallivant off to Kruger Park and other places in their yellow and white kombi.
-‘Don’t worry’ Tabs would say, ‘We’ll look after the place;Enjoy yourselves.’
+Luckily Hec & Stella Fyvie would regularly gallivant off to Kruger Park and other places in their yellow and white kombi.
+‘Don’t worry,’ Tabs would say, ‘We’ll look after the place;Enjoy yourselves.’

 I would nod.